JohnnyonFlame/gmloader-next/README.md

 python3 scripts/generate_libc.py aarch64-linux-gnu --llvm-includes /usr/aarch64-linux-gnu/include/c++/10/aarch64-linux-gnu --llvm-library-file "/usr/lib/llvm-11/lib/libclang-11.so.1"
 ```

-In order to deploy, you must copy the `lib` redist folder in the application's folder, those files are part of the runtime, and are required to provide the functionality needed by the runner.
+Now, to deploy, you must copy the `lib` redist folder in the application's folder.
+Those files are dependencies of the guest Android application (e.g. the runner) and are used to provide
+a more accurate Android environment for the guest application.

 See [the related documentation](lib/README) for reference.